How CAN Custodial Parents Support Non-Custodial Parents? (Part 2)

 • Come up with shared rules for both households

-• Meet together on a regular basis (suggestion of once a month) to discuss shared rules and goals for child
+• Meet together on a regular basis (suggestion of once a month) to discuss shared rules and goals for the child

 • Encourage NCPs to be consistent and follow rules you decided together

 • Be flexible.
-Ask yourself how big of a deal is this?
+Ask yourself how big of a deal is this.
 If it really isn't that big of a deal, let it go.
 Pick your battles wisely.

 4. Feeling pressure to have FUN visits